kaishumason/EPL-Simulations/README.md

 + hazard_function.ipynb: Validates a weibull model for the time between goal scoring events for individual teams
 + copula.ipynb: Fits a gaussian copula to model the correaltion between goal scoring times for competing teams.
 Uses this joint distribution to simulate games.
 + substitution_analysis.ipynb: Using the simulations in copula.ipynb, analyses the effect of substituions on the win probability of a team.

+If one wants to run a notebook out of order, the corresponding pkl files are available.
+However, one must unzip the all_fifa_player_ratings.pkl.zip file in the data folder.